kkga/ter/docs/usage.md

 ## Initial setup and build

 If you want to use an existing folder of markdown files, navigate to it.
-Otherwise, create a new directory, go inside, and run Ter for the first time:
+Otherwise, create a new directory, go inside, create some markdown files and run Ter for the first time:

 ```
 deno run -A --unstable https://deno.land/x/ter/main.ts
 ```

-Ter will check for required views and assets.
-If it can't find any, it will prompt to fetch required files and create default site configuration:
+Before building, Ter checks for [configuration](configuration.md) file at `.ter/config.yml`.
+If it can't find any, it will initialize the default configuration which you can edit.

-- `.ter/config.yml`: site [configuration](configuration.md) file;
-- `.ter/views`: [templates](customize.md#templates) for rendering the site;
-- `.ter/assets`: [stylesheets](customize.md#styles) for the site and code
-  syntax.

-Once the initialization is done, Ter will carry on building the site.

 ## Changing input and output paths